theta42/proxy/README.md

 * NodeJS 8.x
 * open ssh server(any modern version will do)
 * inbound Internet access
+* OpenResty
 * redis
 * lua rocks

 This has been tested on ubuntu 16.04, but should work on any modern Linux distro.
 It used the Linux users for its user management, so this will **ONLY** work on Linux, no macOS, BSD or Windows.

 The steps below are for a new ubuntu server, they should be mostly the same for other distros, but the paths and availability of packages may vary.
+A dedicated server is highly recommended (since it will make ever user a system user), a VPS like Digital Ocean will do just fine.

 * Install other
     These packages are needed for the PAM node package